pegjs/pegjs/README.md

   * `cache` — if `true`, makes the parser cache results, avoiding exponential parsing time in pathological cases but making the parser slower (default: `false`)
   * `trackLineAndColumn` — if `true`, makes the parser track line and column (available as `line` and `column` variables in the actions and predicates) (default: `false`)
+  * `allowedStartRules` — rules the parser will be allowed to start parsing from (default: the first rule in the grammar)

 Using the Parser
 ----------------